 Watch: 'Father of Independent Cinema' John Cassavetes Shares His Philosophy on Film

 John Cassavetes started his career as an actor, most notably in Rosemary’s Baby, but ended up becoming one of the catalysts for independent filmmaking — a director who had his finger on the pulse of artists who wanted to create something outside of the predictability of the studio system.
 His films didn’t contain big funds, big stars, and big sets, but the absence of these things gave Cassavetes enough space to tell his beautiful stories about the raw human experience, making him a legend in not only independent film, but in all of cinema.
-Check out a 40-minute documentary that captures the acclaimed director behind the scenes, talking about working outside of the system.
+Check out a portion of the French documentary Cineaste de notre temps that captures the acclaimed director behind the scenes, talking about working outside of the system.

 Life is men and women.
 Life isn’t, say, politics.
 Politicians are only bad actors grubbing around for power — In my opinion, these people and these small feelings are the greatest political force there is.